tenidaniels/NBADataLakeT/README.md

 FROM nba_players
 WHERE Position = 'PG';
 ```

--Click Run
--You should see an output if you scroll down under "Query Results"

-### **What We Learned**
-1. Securing AWS services with least privilege IAM policies.
-2. Automating the creation of services with a script.
-3. Integrating external APIs into cloud-based workflows.

 ### **Future Enhancements**
 1. Automate data ingestion with AWS Lambda
 2. Implement a data transformation layer with AWS Glue ETL